influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withHost(host)
 ```

-Host name to connect to, defaults to the pod IP.
-You probably want to set "Host" in httpHeaders instead.
+"Host name to connect to, defaults to the pod IP.
+You probably want to set \"Host\" in httpHeaders instead."

 ### fn spec.template.container.lifecycle.postStart.httpGet.withHttpHeaders